Skip to main content

 Supported OSes (patches welcome):

-1. Pantheon Desktop
+Pantheon Desktop Ubuntu Desktop

 Log the time when the system resumes from standby / sleep / hibernation